V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 3414272       0x341900        End of Zip archive, footer length: 22
 ```

 Great, the content is extracted!
-But as we can see, the `secret` folder with the files `confidential` and `secret.wav` is compressed into a encrypted zip archive.
+But as we can see, the `secret` folder with the files `confidential` and `secret.wav` is compressed into an encrypted zip archive.

 So here, the person name on the GIF should be the password.